HL7/davinci-epdx/input/pagecontent/provider-access-api.md

 ### Attribution List

 The Payer **SHALL** be responsible for managing and maintaining the attribution list that assigns Members to Providers.
-The payer **SHALL** take account of members that have chosen to opt out of sharing data with providers.
+The payer **SHALL** take account of members that have chosen to Opt-out of sharing data with providers.
 Those opted-out members **SHALL** be omitted from the Provider Attribution list.
 The Payer **MAY** choose to maintain a separate Group resource for a Provider that identities the Opted-out Members that would otherwise have been Attributed to the Provider.